brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 navigate directories in a graphical file editor, you can do it in a terminal as well.

-Before going anywhere, we first need to find know where we are.
+Before going anywhere, we first need to figure out where we are.
 Enters `pwd`, standing for *print working directory*.
 This command displays your current working directory (*a.k.a* where you are).